Francis Marion Snow: Investigation

-Conviction and execution
+Legal proceedings and execution

-Francis Snow's trial, The State of Texas vs. F.M Snow, started on January 18, 1926.
+Francis M. Snow's trial, The State of Texas vs. F.M Snow, started on January 18, 1926.
 The defense attempted to use an insanity defense, but it was quickly rejected.
 The most damning evidence in the trial was Snow's written confession, which he signed in front of multiple witnesses.
 On December 27, 1926, the jury briefly deliberated before returning a guilty verdict.
 Snow was sentenced to death.
 He then tried to file an appeal, which was denied, and he was then taken to the Huntsville Unit in Huntsville, Texas.

-While in Prison, Francis Marion Snow confessed to murdering several more people, including Gene Graves, another inmate who taunted Snow in prison.
+While in prison, Snow confessed to murdering several more people, including Gene Graves, another inmate who taunted Snow in prison.
 He also confessed to murdering a man in Palo Pinto county, and another man in San Saba county.
-Snow was also suspected of decapitating and murdering someone in Mineral Wells in 1912, but Snow refused to comment on that murder.
+Snow was also suspected of decapitating and murdering someone in Mineral Wells in 1912, but he refused to comment further on that murder.

 Execution

-Francis Marion Snow was executed by electric chair on August 12, 1927 in Huntsville, Texas.
+Francis Marion Snow was executed by electric chair on August 12, 1927, in Huntsville, Texas.
 His last words, which he said while strapped to the electric chair, were "there's never been a better man sit in this thing."
 He is buried at Captain Joe Byrd Cemetery.